nytimes/pourover/index.md

 A PourOver `Collection` is an array of items, indexed by collection ids (cids).
 Collections are accompanied by a set of filters and sorts that can be applied to retrieve sorted subsets of the collection.
 Collections know nothing about the state of these filters and sorts.
 The collection is merely responsible for adding, updating and removing items, filters, and sorts and for returning subsets of its items.
 The general pattern is that a filter will return a set of cids (from a cache) and then the collection will take those cids and return the corresponding items.

 **Filters**
 A PourOver `Filter` belongs to a collection and is associated with some way in which that collection may be filtered: an attribute, a function, etc. The filter caches which items correspond to its possibilities.
 Every filter has a hash of possibilities, each possibility has a list of `cids`.
-Filters can either be used statefully or non-statefully (we will show examples of this below in the filter section).
+Filters can either be used statefully or statelessly (we will show examples of this below in the filter section).

 **MatchSet**
 The result of a query on a filter is a `MatchSet`.
 A MatchSet is like an array of cids but it remembers how it was created.
 Since a `MatchSet` may be the result of aribtrary unions, intersections, and differences, it is necessary to remember how it was composed so that individual operations may be undone or updated.
 For example: say you queried for red OR blue OR green dresses.
 The state of the color filter is now set to red OR blue OR green.
 But then, a new blue dress is added to the collection.
 The `MatchSet`'s memory -- called its `stack` -- knows automatically how to update itself based on the new dress addition.
 Without the user having to do anything, the color filter's current matchset state now contains the new dress.